peacock0803sz/marp-slides/src/pycon-2021/euro.md

 - It knows the type when you reference it in the editor.
 - It gets angry when I try to give it the wrong one.
-- The completion will work when accessing the return value of a function using dot.
+- The completion will work when accessing the return value of a function using a dot.

 ---